insaafmah/SOAR/ARCHITECTURE.md

 - Used to abstract and centralize data operations.
 Found in data/remote and data/local, it ensures that the rest of the app interacts with a clean API regardless of the data source.

 **UDF (Unidirectional Data Flow)**
-- UI events are sent to the ViewModel.
+- Data flows one way from the ViewModel to the UI.
 The ViewModel handles logic and updates the UI state, which the View observes.
+UI events are then sent back to the ViewModel.
 This ensures a predictable and maintainable flow of data.

 The benefits of these design patterns are easy debugging, a clear data flow and high modularity, which is why these have been chosen.